Finding Quality Montessori Schools

 - Uninterrupted work periods

-Fully integrating all of the components is a sign of a quality Montessori school.
-Schools that are AMS-accredited incorporate all of the components.
-Schools on the Pathway may incorporate all or some, depending on their step level.
-Schools that are neither AMS-accredited nor on the Pathway may nonetheless incorporate all or some—something to ask about when you explore the schools of your interest.
+Fully integrating all of the core components is a sign of a quality Montessori school.
+They are part of AMS accreditation standards, and schools that are AMS-accredited have been affirmed as incorporating all them.
+Schools on the Pathway may incorporate all of the core components or just some, depending on their step level.
+Schools that are neither AMS-accredited nor on the Pathway may—or may not—incorporate core components.
+This will be something to ask about when you explore the schools of your interest.

 Core Components of Montessori Education